BIMCO keeps focus on COVID-19 advice and information

 Why choose to participate?

-The Masterclass is aimed at all practitioners involved in maritime transportation, who wish to boost their expert knowledge and become proficient in dealing with cargo claims.
+The Masterclass is aimed at all practitioners involved in ocean towage and salvage, who wish to boost their expert knowledge and become proficient in understanding how the contracts work, also when used for other purposes than originally intended.

 How will this course help your professional development?